rikkimax/Cmsed/README.md

 - Install / normal running modes.
 - Node vs all node install configuration differentiation (node in file includes e.g. database vs in database as a cache)
 - Session storage resides in database.
-- Widgit registration and usage support.
-Contains list of all widgits with routes accessible at runtime.
+- Widget registration and usage support.
+Contains list of all widgets with routes accessible at runtime.
-- Logging of all routes, widgits, data models, access.
+- Logging of all routes, widgets, data models, access.
 - Automatic running in reload mode.
 In which it keeps itself up even if it were to fail (unless arg is passed).

 Examples: